node-machine/rttc/README.md

 ##### Instances of ECMAScript core classes

-When coerced against the generic dictionary, generic array, or the generic json types, the following is true:
+When coerced against the generic dictionary or generic json types, the following is true:
 + `Error` instances are coerced to the string value of their `.stack` property (i.e. the message + stack trace you're used to seeing in the terminal)
 + `Date` instances are coerced to the string value of running their `.toJSON()` method (a ISO-8601 timestamp, e.g. `'2015-05-24T15:16:48.999Z'`.
 This reflects the Date in GMT/UTC time, so is therefore timezone-agnostic).
 + `RegExp` instances are coerced to the string value you get from running their `.toString()` method (e.g. `'/foo/'` or `'/^bar/gi'`)